Rigidity and stability of spheres in the Helfrich model: Mathematical background

 \section{Mathematical background}

 Let us briefly set notation and describe the mathematical setting in which we work.
 We are interested in properties of a human red blood cell realised as an infintely thin two-dimensional shell.
-Mathematically we represent that as the image of a map $f:\Sigma\rightarrow\R^3$ with the following properties: \begin{itemize} \item[$\bullet$] $\Sigma$ is a smooth closed differentiable manifold of dimension two; and \item[$\bullet$] $f$ is a smooth map with injective first derivative. \end{itemize} An example of a smooth closed differentiable manifold of dimension two is the sphere $\S^2$.
+Mathematically we represent that as the image of a map $f:\Sigma\rightarrow\R^3$ with the following properties: \begin{itemize} \item[$\bullet$] $\Sigma$ is a smooth closed orientable differentiable manifold of dimension two; \item[$\bullet$] $f$ is a smooth map with injective first derivative; \item[$\bullet$] $f$ is a homeomorphism onto its image. \end{itemize} An example of a smooth closed differentiable manifold of dimension two is the sphere $\S^2$.
 Since we are primarily interested in the analysis of possibly spherical red blood cells, this is the primary example to keep in mind.
 For the second dot point, this is enough to imply that $f$ is an \emph{immersion}, which implies that the tensor $g_{ij}$ with components ($\partial$ here denotes the standard partial derivative)

 is a Riemannian metric.
 It is the induced or pullback metric, and sometimes written as $g = f^*\delta$ where $\delta$ is the Euclidean metric (the identity matrix).
 This means that the pair $(\Sigma,g)$ is a Riemannian manifold, and $f$ is then called an \emph{isometric immersion}.
-If $f(\Sigma)$ does not have any self-intersections, that is, the map $f$ is injective or one-to-one, then $f$ is upgraded to an \emph{isometric embedding}\footnote{Since $f$ is closed and smooth, this is equivalent to the standard definition that $f$ is a topological homeomorphism onto its image}.
+If bullet point three holds, then $f(\Sigma)$ does not have any self-intersections, the map $f$ is injective or one-to-one, and $f$ is upgraded to an \emph{isometric embedding}.
 The red blood cell as we see it under the microscope is not $(\Sigma,g)$, but the image $f(\Sigma)$.

 All geometric data can be derived from the map $f$.
 At each point $p$ there is a tangent space $T_pM$ and a normal space $N_pM$.
 Since the codimension of $f$ is one, the normal space is always a line.
 We choose a canonical global normal vector field $\nu$ pointing out from the interior of $f(\Sigma)$.